Teal Organisation Structure - People Development Magazine

 Teal – Evolutionary

-Purpose and wholeness
+Purpose and Wholeness

-Creating communities
+Creating Communities

 People are motivated by their ability to solve the problems they feel strongly about.
-It is the Ethereum developers who are building an entire financial ecosystem in their free time because they truly believe and want to see decentralized finance.
+It is the Ethereum developers who are building an entire financial ecosystem in their free time because they truly believe and want to see decentralised finance.
 It is the Blizzard game developers who want to work at Blizzard because they want to build the games they enjoy playing themselves.

 Small is beautiful